 Remember, you don’t even have to do the activities suggested by the bus company.
 If there is something you really want to do, hop off the bus and spend some time picking activities independently.

-- Activities – We recommend NZ$1200-$1400 for the duration of the national pass.
+We recommend budgeting NZ$1,200-$1,400 for tours and activities for the duration of your national pass with Stray or Kiwi Experience.
+That’s approximately NZ$45-$55 per day.
 However, you can easily spend more or less.

 How Much Does a Bus Tour with Kiwi Experience and Stray Cost?